AdrBog/MorePoints/docs/FTP_server.md

 # Creating the FTP server

-In case you do not have any FTP server ready.
+In case you do not have any FTP server to connect.
 The **server.py** file will generate an FTP server for you quickly.

-> [!NOTE]
-> Before running **server.py**, configure the points in the More Points administration panel (/admin).

-Run server.py
+Users are configured in **config/ftp_users.json** <br>

+Once you configured the users, run server.py
 ```bash
 python server.py
 ```